 The Group has an Insurance Risk Committee, chaired by the Group Underwriting Director, which is responsible for the oversight of the non-life underwriting risks of the Group.
 The Insurance Risk Committee reports regularly to the GRC, which provides challenge on the management of underwriting risks and monitors overall risk exposure.
-There are also additional bodies such as the Catastrophe Risk Management Group, which carries out close oversight of the catastrophe model outputs; the PSA Governance Committee, which oversees PSA claims and the PSA reserving model; and a Group Reserving Committee which oversees the process for recommending levels of reserves.
+There are also additional bodies such as the Catastrophe Risk Management Group, which carries out close oversight of the catastrophe model outputs; the PSA Governance Committee, which oversees PSA claims and the PSA reserving model; and a Group Reserving Committee which oversees the setting of reserves prior to Board approval.

-This risk has overlaps with market risk.
-For the policies written prior to April 2013 it relates to reinvestment risk in the event of increased longevity.
+This risk has overlaps with market risk as it relates to reinvestment risk in the event of increased longevity.
 The primary technique for mitigating this risk is to match assets to expected duration of payment.
 This position is monitored at least annually by the Actuarial Function who also monitor the Group's and the wider population's experience to ensure that reserving assumptions remain appropriate.
 Policies written since reopening to new business have no material underwriting risk.